Phase transitions in nonparametric regressions: Overview of our results

-The fundamental contribution of this paper lies in a set of metric entropy bounds.
-Some of them are original, and some of them improve and/or extend the ones in the literature to allow general (possibly $k-$dependent) $R_{k}$s.
 Metric entropy is an important concept in approximation theory and discrete geometry.
-Therefore, our bounds for the covering and packing numbers are of independent interest even if one does not care about the nonparametric regressions.
 In mathematical statistics and machine learning theory, metric entropy is a fundamental building block.
 Combined with the Fano's inequality from information theory (see, Cover and Thomas, 2005), it allows one to derive the minimax lower bounds for the MISE rates; combined with the notion of ``local complexity'' in empirical processes theory, it allows one to derive upper bounds on the MISE rates.\footnote{For the \textit{standard} smoothness classes, one may use methods based on ``ranks'' (for the polynomial subclass) and ``eigenvalues'' (for the nonparametric subclass) to derive upper bounds on the MISE.
-However, ``ranks'' and ``eigenvalues'' are not very useful for deriving the minimax lower bounds in general.
-Even for upper bounds in the case of a Hölder class, once we allow $R_{k}$ to depend on the order of derivative, $k$, the ``rank''--based argument is hard to generalize as it does not account for the impact of $R_{k}$. }
+However, ``ranks'' are not very useful for deriving the minimax lower bounds in general.
+Even for upper bounds in the case of a Hölder class, once we allow $R_{k}$ to depend on the order of derivative, $k$, the ``rank''--based argument is hard to generalize as it does not account for the impact of $R_{k}$.}